matloff/qeML/vignettes/overfitting.md

 Ei[r(68.2)] &ne; &rho;(68.2)

 For model-free, i.e. nonparametric, methods, the bias is subtler.
-Consider k-Nearest Neighbors (k-NN), say again predicting weight from height.
-To calculate, say, r(68.2), we find the k points in our data closest to 68.2, then take as r(68.2) the average weight among those people.
-Bias arises as follows:  Say we wish to predict the weight for a person of height 64, which is on the shorter end of the height range.
+Consider k-NN, again predicting weight from height.
+To calculate, say, r(68.6), we find the k points in our data closest to 68.6, then take as r(68.6) the average weight among those people.

+Bias arises as follows:  Say we wish to predict the weight for a person of height 64.2, which is on the shorter end of the height range.
-Then the neighboring data points are likely be predominantly taller than 64, and since our prediction will consist of the mean weight among the neighbors, this 64-inch tall person's weight will likely be overestimated, i.e.
+Then most of the neighboring data points are likely to be taller than 64, and since our prediction will consist of the mean weight among the neighbors, this 64.2-inch tall person's weight will likely be overestimated, i.e.

-Ei[r(68.2)] > &rho;(68.2)
+E[r(64.2)] > &rho;(64.2)

 But there is an important difference between this and the parametric
 example:  The larger the sample size n is (keeping k fixed), the smaller the bias.
-With a very large sample, the neighbors of the 64-inch tall person, for example, will tend to be pretty close to 64, producing a smaller bias.
+With a very large sample, the neighbors of the 64.2-inch tall person, for example, will tend to be pretty close to 64.2, producing a smaller bias.
 This is in contrast to the example of the linear model, in which the bias persists even as the sample size grows.

-I used k-NN here because it is easy to explain, but there are analogs of this point for random forests, neural nets etc.  They all will have bias going to 0 as n grows, which will not be true for the linear model.

 Note too that for fixed n, smaller k will result in smaller bias.
-Fewer neighborhs means that the ones we have are close by.
+Fewer neighbors means that the ones we have are close by.

+The bias described above is *pointwise*, meaning specific to a particular value of t, e.g. t = 64.2 (or say t = (64.2,28.0 if we are predicting from both height and age).)
+By contrast, the MSPE is averaged over the distribution of X, i.e.

+MSPE = E[(Y - &rho;(X))<sup>2</sup>]

-On the other hand, a linear model will have a smaller variance, our next
+So, a linear model has bias, even asymptotically.
+But on the other hand, a linear model will have a smaller variance, our next
 topic:

-# Variance
+# Variance in Prediction

-This refers to sampling variance, which measures the degree of instability of one's estimated r(t) from one sample to another, e.g. the variation of the b<sub>i</sub> from one sample to another in our linear model above.
-Different samples will yield different b<sub>i</sub>.
+This refers to sampling variance, which measures the degree of instability of one's estimated r(t) from one sample to another.
+E.g. in the above linear model, there will the variation of the b<sub>i</sub> from one sample to another, thus causing variation in r(t) among samples.

 The same holds for nonparametric models.
 In the k-NN example above, say n = 1000 and k = 25.
-Then we are essentially basing our r(68.2) on the average of 25 data points--whereas the linear model uses all 1000 data points.
+Then we are essentially basing our r(64.2) on the average of 25 data points--whereas the linear model uses all 1000 data points.
 So, k-NN will have a larger variance.

+Note too that since k-NN averages k values, then for fixed n, we will have that the larger k is, the smaller the variance.

-The relevance of variance is difficult for many nonspecialists in statistics/machine learning to accept.
+The relevance of sampling variance is difficult for many nonspecialists in statistics/machine learning to accept.
 "But we only have one sample," some might object to the analysis in the preceding paragraphs.
 True, but we are interested in the probability that that our sample is representative of the population.
 In a gambling casino, you may play a game just once, but you still would like to know the probability of winning.
 If the winnings vary rather little from one play of the game